w0006887/modules/0410/mdModule.md

 As an LMS, Canvas offers a variety of features.
 This section explores some of the main configuration options and features.

+## Concepts

-## Activities
+### Activities

 * Quiz: a quiz consists of one or more questions, and each question can be of a variety of types.
 Depending on question types, grading can be automatic or manual.
 * Assignment: an assignment has an associated due date and a score.
 There are options for how work is submitted.
 Grading is manual.
 * Discussion: a discussion is an activity that may, or may not be, graded.
 This is a method for the class to communicate asynchronously.

-## Content
+### Content

 * File: an instructor can upload a file as content.
 * Page: an instructor can utilize the web-based editor of Canvas to create a web page in Canvas.
 Note that not all HTML features are supported on a Canvas page.
 * External URL: an instructor can create a link (URL) to any resource on the Internet.
 * Announcements: an announcement is a specific message that is broadcast to all students.

-## Organization
+### Organization

-Canvas offers to main organization methods.
+Canvas offers two main organization methods.
 Click "Home" of a course, then click "Choose Home Page."
 This provides a few options as the landing page of a course.
 The most common method is to use "Course Modules" as the landing page.

+### Mastery

 The organization of course modules is flexible.
 A module is the only level of containment in a Canvas course.
 Within a module, activities and contents can be included and ordered.